tjmcodes/Project-3-MERN-Backend/README.md

   <a href="https://ibb.co/6tNcBQC"><img src="https://i.ibb.co/xg3KHZT/Project-3-Jira-overview.png" alt="Project-3-Jira-overview" border="0"></a>
 </div>

-Wins: Everbody could refer to this, with regards to resolving tickets, or updating with comments based on research on debugging issues.
+Wins: Everybody could refer to this, with regards to resolving tickets, or updating with comments based on research on debugging issues.
-Challenge: It really needs everybody to use this to be truly effective as often when there were tickets unresolved, it would only be natural for people to work on those tickets to meet the deadlines.
-Only to find that it had been worked on by another user who didn't resolve the issue.
+Challenge: It really needs everybody to use this to be truly effective as often when there are tickets unresolved, where people work on those tickets to meet the deadlines, often it would be the case that the issue has been worked on by another user who didn't resolve the issue in Jira.
 Once this was flagged in our group, people were utilising the tool and this proved to be particularly powerful when debugging.

 </br>